stewartsmith/drizzle/docs/testing/drizzletest_commands.rst

 :program:`append_file file_name [terminator]`

 :program:`append_file` command is used to append / add data to the end of an existing file.
+It is similar to :ref:`write_file`.
 In case, the specified file does not exist, it is created and the data is written on it.
 The end of data, that is to be appended, is marked by the terminator.

 .. note:: The default terminator is EOF